NobodysNightmare/screeps-ai/README.md

 If `true`, no trading will be performed with other players.
 Market code will only consider NPC traders to sell resources.

+#### `Memory.disableAutoExpansion`

+If `true`, the AI will not try to automatically expand into new rooms.
+This is useful if politics should drive expansion.

+Note: Automatic expansion is currently experimental.
+It affects both claiming new rooms and choosing remote mines.

 ### Constructions

 Multiple structures and structure groups can be pre-planned.